kevin21hk/mern-notes/README.md

 ---

-Please make sure to update the env files (backend/.env) accordingly before running the app in a production environment and update Axios baseURL (frontend/src/components/axios.js)
+Please make sure to update the env files (backend/.env) accordingly before running the app in a production environment and also update the env file (frontend/.env)

 ## Deployment
 To deploy the Note Taking App to a hosting platform, follow these steps:
 1. Set up a MongoDB instance and obtain the connection string.
-2. Set the necessary environment variables for your hosting platform (PORT, CLIENT_URL and DB_URL).
+2. Set the necessary environment variables for your hosting platform backend (PORT, CLIENT_URL, DB_URL and SESSION_SECRET).
+3. Set the necessary environment variables for your hosting platform frontend (NODE_VERSION, BASE_URL).
-3. Build the frontend React app : cd frontend && npm run build.
+4. Build the frontend React app : cd frontend && npm run build.
-4. Deploy the backend Express server to your hosting platform (e.g., Heroku, Render, AWS, Azure).
+5. Deploy the backend Express server to your hosting platform (e.g., Heroku, Render, AWS, Azure).
-5. Configure the hosting platform to serve the static files from the frontend/build directory.
+6. Configure the hosting platform to serve the static files from the frontend/build directory.
 For detailed deployment instructions, please refer to the documentation of your chosen hosting platform.

 ## Troubleshooting and FAQ